Format International Photography Festival

-Format International Photography Festival (stylised as FORMAT) is a biennial photography festival held in Derby, UK.
-It takes place in March in various venues in Derby including Quad, University of Derby, Derby Museum and Art Gallery, Derwent Valley Mills, Market Place and in nearby cities.
+Format International Photography Festival (stylised as FORMAT) is a biennial photography festival held in Derby, UK that.
+It was established in 2004 and takes place in March in various venues in Derby including Quad, University of Derby, Derby Museum and Art Gallery, Derwent Valley Mills, Market Place and in nearby cities.

 Format comprises "a year-round programme of international commissions, open calls, residencies, conferences and collaborations".
 Though it exhibits some work by established photographers, it is predominantly a platform for emerging photography.
+In 2010 The Guardian called it "the UK's leading photography festival".

+Format24 will take place 16 March – 30 July 2024.

+Organisation

-FORMAT was established in 2004 by Louise Clements and Mike Brown, and built on the legacy of the past Derby Photography Festivals.
+Format was established in 2004 by Louise Clements and Mike Brown, and built on the legacy of the past Derby Photography Festivals.
 It is organised by QUAD in partnership with the University of Derby.
-It was Directed by Co-Founder Louise Clements also known as Louise Fedotov-Clements from 2004-2022; in 2017 it was directed by Monica Allende.
+It was Directed by Co-Founder Louise Clements also known as Louise Fedotov-Clements from 2004–2022; in 2017 it was directed by Monica Allende.

-In 2010 The Guardian called it "the UK's leading photography festival".

 Episodes

 2006 – Format06

 The theme was "Transform" and it took place in September/October.

 Included work by Adam Broomberg and Oliver Chanarin.